The Biddle Boys and Mrs. Soffel – Act II, Sc. 2 (excerpt) – Duet (“Caught”)

 Based on a tale by O. Henry, “The Highway” is a contemporary story of a young man’s attempt to forge an artistic life in the face of various difficulties.
 In this excerpt from the Prologue, James expresses his dream of making it in the music business. “[A]n impressive opera … [Beck’s] handling of dramatic relationships and superimposed time was masterful.” – The New Haven Register

 Commissioned and produced by TADA!
-Youth Theater in New York City, “Once a Year on Christmas Eve” is a musical fable.
+Youth Theater in New York City, “Chloe and the Magical Christmas Forest” is a musical fable.
 Presents appear in a magical forest only on Christmas Eve and the villagers learn a valuable lesson about the importance of giving to others.
 In this scene, the villagers prepare to hunt for the presents (it is followed by a reprise of “Fa-la-la” after the final curtain).